Alumni Interviewer FAQ

 You should consider the applicant in relation to other Georgetown lawyers or law students with whom you are familiar.
 The evaluation form gives you the opportunity to comment on the applicant and assign them a score of 1-5.

 After the interview we ask that you complete the evaluation form within 3 business days of the interview so that we may proceed with our review of the application.
-You can complete the interview evaluation form either online through the Interview Program’s password-protected website or you can email us a Microsoft Word version.
+You can complete the interview evaluation form online through the Interview Program’s password-protected website or you can email us a completed version.